-1. Get quick help ↑ Menu
+1. Get quick help

 The best way to understand how ADoodle.org works is to see it in action.
-For a start try to create a survey using your own email address in the voter list, or possibly several of your own addresses.
+For a start try to create a vote using your own email address in the voter list, or possibly several of your own addresses.

 Please first have a look in your spam folder and at the recommendations to the participants below.

 In the received email, click on the vote link to connect to the vote page.
-The vote machine will tell you if your vote ticket has already been used to vote or not.
+The vote machine will tell you if your personal vote ticket has already been used to vote or not.

 Check , warn and test:

 If you do not receive ADoodle.org emails, configure and look into your spam folder.

-Please note that re-sending an email is possible (see the top this tab) as long as the email has not be used to connect to the vote page and as long as the survey has not ended.
+Please note that re-sending an email is possible (see the top this tab) as long as the email has not be used to connect to the vote page and as long as the vote has not ended.

 In case of any difficulty or questions, please contact the support at contact[at]adoodle.org (replace [at] by the @ sign).
 You may also contact the developper at the address indicated at the end of the FAQ tab.

-- Someone, called the author , creates the survey by providing a title, his name (or pseudo), a question (or subject) and a list of possible choices.
+- Someone, called the creator, creates the vote or survey by providing a title, his name (or pseudo), a question (or subject) and a list of possible choices.

-- With the survey email to the voters comes two links.
+- With the vote email to the voters comes two links.
 The first link enables to vote and should be kept secret, unless one wants to transfer its voting ability to someone else.
 The second link corresponds to the page of results.
 A priori it should not be distributed, unless the participant wants to expose the results to some other people, possibly once the vote period has ended.